-Michael Freedman is Director of Microsoft Quantum – Santa Barbara (Station Q), Microsoft’s project on quantum physics and quantum computation located on the UCSB campus.
+Michael Freedman is a Distinguished Scientist with MSR-NE and was Founding Director of Microsoft Quantum – Santa Barbara (Station Q), Microsoft’s project on quantum physics and quantum computation located on the UCSB campus.
 The project is a collaborative effort between Microsoft and academia directed towards exploring the mathematical theory and physical foundations for quantum computing.

 Freedman joined Microsoft in 1997 as a Fields Medal-winning mathematician whose accomplishments included a proof of the 4-dimensional Poincare conjecture, the discovery (with Donaldson and Kirby) of exotic smooth structures on Euclidian 4-space, applications of minimal surfaces to topology, and estimates for the stored energy in magnetic fields.
 Freedman has received numerous awards and honors: The Fields Medal, election to the National Academy of Science and the American Academy of Arts and Sciences, the Veblen prize, a MacArthur Fellowship and the National Medal of Science.
 His work since joining Microsoft has been primarily on the interface of quantum computation, solid state physics, and quantum topology.